Non-Semisimple TQFT's and BPS $q$-Series: Preliminaries

-In this subsection we recall some general facts about the invariants $\hat{Z}_b$ of 3-manifolds and their version $F_L (q,x) := \hat Z (S^3 \setminus L)$ for links.
-We formulate some conjectures about the link invariant and outline how the $3$-manifold invariant is build out of the invariant for links.
+In this section, we recall some general facts about the invariants $\hat{Z}_\mathfrak{s}$ of 3-manifolds and their version $F_L (x,q) := \hat Z \big(S^3 \setminus L\big)$ for links.
+We formulate some conjectures about the link invariant and outline how the $3$-manifold invariant is built out of the invariant for links.
 We postpone examples to a later section.

+Before diving into a more detailed discussion of the $q$-series invariants $\hat{Z}_\mathfrak{s} (M;q)$, we start with a few general comments regarding mathematical definition(s) of these invariants and compare them to other invariants of a similar nature.
+One important feature that we should stress is that many such invariants and the corresponding TQFTs require a regularization because~-- manifestly or in disguise~-- their space of states $\mathcal{H} (\Sigma)$ on a general 2-manifold $\Sigma$ is infinite-dimensional.
+This includes Vafa--Witten invariants~\cite{Vafa:1994tf}, the $q$-series invariants $\hat{Z}_\mathfrak{s} (M;q)$, the Teichm\"uller TQFT~\cite{MR3204520}, and even BCGP theory of our interest here.

+So currently the value of the invariants is known only for some (infinite) family of surgery presentations of some family of $3$-manifolds.
+In a smaller set of cases, it can be shown that these values are invariants of the $3$-manifolds: it is the case of surgeries over plumbing links where the invariance was proved in~\cite[Proposition~4.6]{Gukov:2019mnk} by showing that two different surgery presentations via negative plumbing links yield the same invariant.

+Therefore, a mathematical definition that applies to arbitrary manifolds is not available and this can be traced to a need of a suitable regularization.
+For example, in the case of the Teichm\"uller TQFT, the space of states $\mathcal{H} (\Sigma)$ is expected to be a quantization of a particular component (namely, the Teichm\"uller component) in the space of real ${\rm SL}(2,\mathbb{R})$ flat connections on~$\Sigma$.
+Note, for this reason, the Teichm\"uller TQFT at best can be described as a ``real Chern--Simons theory,'' unlike $\hat{Z}_\mathfrak{s} (M;q)$, which provides a non-perturbative definition to complex Chern--Simons theory.
+Indeed, even at the perturbative level, only certain ${\rm SL}(2,\mathbb{R})$ flat connections contribute to the Teichm\"uller TQFT, whereas $\hat{Z}_\mathfrak{s} (M;q)$ generically includes contributions of arbitrary ${\rm SL}(2,\mathbb{C})$ flat connections on $M$.
+We will return to the TQFT aspects and discuss $\mathcal{H} (\Sigma)$ in more detail in Section~\ref{sec:TQFT}.

+Compared to the above-mentioned similar invariants, the $q$-series $\hat{Z}_\mathfrak{s} (M;q)$ are relatively young, introduced only a few years ago.
+Nevertheless, they are quickly developing, in part thanks to several complementary approaches that we briefly summarize here: \begin{itemize} \item First, we briefly mention a \textit{physics approach} based on 3d-3d correspondence because, at least in principle, it allows to turn the problem of computing $\hat{Z}_\mathfrak{s} (M;q)$ into a concrete computation in a certain QFT associated with $M$.
+Aside from serving as a bridge between math and physics, this sometimes is capable of producing concrete expressions for $\hat{Z}_\mathfrak{s} (M;q)$ in certain infinite families of 3-manifolds~\cite{Gukov:2017kmk}.
+A notable example is the expression~\eqref{Zhat-b1-def} for plumbed manifolds that came out of this approach and will be extensively used in this paper.